Writing about COVID-19

 The word “epicentre” is a geophysical term, meaning “the point on the earth’s surface directly above an earthquake or atomic explosion” (Cambridge Dictionary).
 Now, if we were to use this seismic metaphor to talk about COVID-19, the epicentre would always be China, as this is the country that was first hit by the problem.

 When people say Europe is now the “epicentre” of the pandemic, they actually mean it has become the “centre” of it, but the two words are not synonymous.

 We are language experts.
-Contact us if you need any help with a translated or proofread document.
+Contact us if you need any help with translation or proofreading.